Also on this page: Frame Number Display Color Guide, Frequently Asked Questions.

 Dark green outline: Air strike invulnerable hurtboxes.

-- Almost all special moves designed to anti air has several frames of complete air invuln, like Ken's Shoryuken and Guile Flashkicks.
+- These cannot be damaged by air strikes (eg: jump normals).- Almost all special moves designed to anti air has several frames of complete air invuln, like Ken's Shoryuken and Guile Flashkicks.

 - Some characters also have normals with air strike invuln hurtboxes to be used for anti airing.